-- 62. The President is articulating a few core points: - a.
+- 59. The President is articulating a few core points: - a.
 Business interruption is a common type of insurance.
 It applies to a variety of business establishments. - b.
 Businesses pay in premiums for this coverage and should reasonably expect they'll receive the benefit of the coverage. - c.
 This pandemic should be covered unless there is a specific exclusion for pandemics. - d.
 If insurers deny coverage, they would be acting in bad faith. - e.
-Public policy considerations support a finding that coverage exists and that a denial of coverage would be in violation of public policy. - 63.
-These Civil Authority Orders and proclamations, as they relate to the closure of all "non-life- sustaining businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
-This is particularly true in places where business is conducted, such as Plaintiff's, as the requisite contact and interaction causes a heightened risk of the property becoming contaminated and required constant sanitation and cleaning to avoid spread of COVID-19.

-64. Plaintiff did not have the ability or right to ignore these Civil Authority Orders and proclamations as doing so would expose Plaintiff to fines and sanctions.
+Public policy considerations support a finding that coverage exists and that a denial of coverage would be in violation of public policy. - 60.
+On June 15, 2020 Governor Murphy permitted the State of New Jersey to enter Phase Two of reopening, which included opening childcare services with restrictions in place to reduce the risk of the spread of the coronavirus. - 61.
+These Orders and proclamations, as they relate to the closure of all "non-life-sustaining businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
+This is particularly true in places where business is conducted, such as Plaintiff's, as the requisite contact and interaction causes a heightened risk of the property becoming contaminated. - 62.
+Plaintiff did not have the ability or right to ignore these Orders and proclamations as doing so would expose Plaintiff to fines and sanctions.

-65. Plaintiff's adherence to the requirements of these Civil Authority Orders and proclamations was in furtherance of the protecting the public, the public's good, supportive of public policy to attempt to minimize the risk of spread of COVID-19 and consistent with it complying with the Civil Authority Orders entered.
+63. Plaintiff's adherence to the requirements of these Orders and proclamations was in furtherance of the protecting the public, the public's good, supportive of public policy to attempt to minimize the risk of spread of COVID-19 and consistent with it complying with the Civil Authority Orders entered.